-PRIMOS provides two means of file access: the Sequential Access Method (SAM) and the Direct Access Method (DAM).
-In both access methods, the file appears as a linear array of words indexed by a current position pointer.
+PRIMOS provides three means of file access: the Sequential Access Method (SAM), the Direct Access Method (DAM), and the Contiguous Access Method (CAM).
+In these access methods, the file appears as a linear array of words indexed by a current position pointer.

-Using a SAM file, your program can read or write a number of halfwords beginning at the pointer, which is advanced as the halfwords are read or written.
+A SAM file enables your program to read or write a number of halfwords beginning at the pointer, which is advanced as the halfwords are read or written.
 File system subroutines enable you to position the pointer anywhere within an open file, and to read and write data sequentially from that point.
 File data can be transferred anywhere in the addressing range.
 When a file is closed and reopened, the pointer is automatically returned to the beginning of the file.

-.
-With the direct access method, the file also appears to be a linear array of halfwords.
+A DAM file also appears to be a linear array of halfwords.
 This method, however, has faster access times in positioning operations, since PRIMOS keeps an index to allow fast random positioning.
 Subroutine calls to manipulate SAM and DAM files are identical.